Home

 Admission Requirements

-• Basic 3-part Yogic breath (Dirgham Shvasam)
+• 3-part Yogic breath (Dirgham Shvasam)

 • Nadi Shodhana (Alternate Nostril Breath)

-Required Props & Pre-Immersion Reading Requirements (Must be obtained/completed prior to training)
+Required Props & Pre-Immersion Reading Requirements

 • Yoga sticky mat (toolsforyoga.com - 1-888-678-9642)